Ireland just voted to legalize abortion

 On Friday, Ireland made history when the country voted to repeal its constitution’s Eighth Amendment, one of the strictest abortion laws in Europe.
 The referendum’s passage is a huge win for reproductive-rights advocates in a Catholic country that for decades pledged to give women and fetuses an “equal right to life” and made abortion punishable by up to 14 years in prison.

-The final results came in on Saturday and here’s the initial breakdown of the vote:
+The final results began coming in on Saturday and here’s the initial breakdown of the vote, with the final results expected later today.

 Irish Times Exit Poll Age Group Breakdown: